-The Senior Director of Development serves as a key leadership team member and an active participant in making strategic decisions affecting College Track Los Angeles.
-Reporting to the Los Angeles Executive Director, the Senior Director of Development is responsible for all fundraising and development activities.
-The Senior Director of Development both supports the executive director's fundraising activities and is a key fundraiser responsible for expanding and diversifying CTLA’s funder base.
+The Senior Director of Development serves as a key leadership team member and an active participant in making strategic decisions affecting College Track in the Bay Area and Sacramento.
+Reporting to the Northern California Executive Director, the Senior Director of Development is responsible for all fundraising and development activities.
+The Senior Director of Development both supports the executive director's fundraising activities and is a key fundraiser responsible for expanding and diversifying the funder base.
 The position requires the ability to develop and implement a strategic development plan and manage a growing team of development professionals.
-The Senior Director of Development must be confident in their ability to raise $3.7 million in their first year, with the expectation of raising more than $7m by 2022.
-The successful candidate will help forge new relationships to build CTLA’s visibility, impact, and financial resources.
+The Senior Director of Development must be confident in their ability to raise $3.7 million, with the expectation of raising more than $7m by 2022.
+The successful candidate will help forge new relationships to build the visibility, impact, and financial resources of College Track in Northern California.
 They must be an exceptional manager who sets high expectations and is passionate about enabling their team to meet those expectations.

 - In partnership with the Executive Director and development team, create and oversee the implementation of strategies to identify and secure corporate, foundation, and individual partnerships that can grow revenue 20 -30% per year for the next five years.

-- Develop, implement and manage an effective region-wide development strategy that supports long-term sustainability for existing sites in Boyle Heights and Watts and supports growth of new sites.
+- Develop, implement and manage an effective region-wide development strategy that supports long-term sustainability for existing sites in East Palo Alto, Oakland, Sacramento and San Francisco and supports growth of new sites.
 Strategies must understand and anticipate the business needs of corporate, foundation, and individual partners.

 - Lead the implementation of development strategies that diversify revenue streams and hold the development team accountable to regional goals.